NucleiAv/real_time_system_scheduler/README.md

 # Real-Time Scheduling Analysis

-Made by Anmol Vats.
+Initialled and Made by Anmol Vats.
 Don't forget to ⭐

 ## Overview